-One of the first animal programs established at White Oak the Grevy’s zebras have thrived at our facility in Florida, with over 70 foals born here.
-We work closely with the AZA Grevy’s Zebra Species Survival Plan and collaborate with other zoos for the captive program for the species.
+One of the first animal programs established at White Oak, Grevy’s zebras have thrived at our facility in Florida, with nearly 100 foals born here.
+We work closely with the AZA Grevy’s Zebra Species Survival Plan and collaborate with other zoos for the sustainability of the species.
 White Oak has collaborated in research projects to investigate the reproductive physiology of the Grevy’s zebra and specifically to collect and freeze semen.
-We are in process to initiate an artificial insemination program for this zebra species with our partners in the Conservation Centers for Species Survival.
+In 2020 four zebra foals were born at White Oak.
+Their births provide hope for the conservation of this endangered species.